bensu/scar/README.md

 ;; resources/prod/config.edn
 {:ec2.helper/regions #{"us-west1" "us-west2"}}

-;; or with envs
+;; or with envars EC2__HELPER___REGIONS="#{\"us-west2\" \"us-west1\"}"
-EC2__HELPER___REGIONS="#{\"us-west2\" \"us-west1\"}"
 ```

 ### 5. Temporary stubbing for testing

-During one test run (i.e. `lein test`) it might be interesting to test several values for some
+Some functions might need to be tested with different values for a certain config.
+For example,
-config variable.
-For example, if the app when run in certain environments should not send
+if the app should not send emails when run in certain environments it might be useful to wrap
-emails it might be useful to wrap some tests with `::send-email true` and others with
-`::send-email false` to test the underlying implementation.
+some tests with `::send-email true` and others with `::send-email false` to test the underlying
+implementation.

 ```
-(env ::send-email) ;; => true
+(defenv ::send-email boolean?)

 (defn test-payflow []
   (if (env ::send-email)
     (send-email-to-customer!)
     (log-payment!)))

+;; an email will be sent
+(with-env [::send-email true]
+  (test-payflow))

+;; no email will be sent
 (with-env [::send-email false]
   (test-payflow))
-;; no email was sent

 ```

 ### 6. Jar Support

 environ loads all the config vars once at startup.
 This is problematic when using uberjars
-since any `aot` namespaces (like `environ.core`) will pick up the envars
-present at the moment of compilation, not runtime.
+since any `aot` namespaces will pick up the envars present at the moment of compilation, not
+runtime.

 For Jars in production, you can use standalone edn files and load them on startup: